 The wellspring of talent and commitment to art in Edmonds are evident on every street and park.

-Wander the beach by the ferry and "Watch the Whales" beside a sculpture of the same name by Richard Beyer.
-Nearby, children play in a dinghy (“Beach Launch” by Robert Cooke) and seals clamber to shore near a child on his father’s shoulders (“Locals” by Georgia Gerber), and another piece by Beyer called “Seeing Whales,” a whimsical family with seagulls atop their heads.
+Wander the beach by the ferry and see children play nearby in a dinghy (“Beach Launch” by Robert Cooke) and seals clamber to shore near a child on his father’s shoulders (“Locals” by Georgia Gerber).
+A piece by Richard Beyer called “Seeing Whales” is a whimsical family with seagulls atop their heads.
 Frequently photographed at the fishing pier is “Breakwater Run” and “Sea Rise Run” by Lewis "Buster" Simpson, kinetic art pieces of metal fish in flight.

 As Washington State’s first designated Creative District, Edmonds is devoted to creating engaging public spaces.
 Many of those beachfront pieces were commissioned by the Edmonds Arts Festival Foundation.
-With 35 permanent sculptural installations and 203 two- and three-dimensional indoor artworks in public spaces, as well as a great many privately-owned and publicly-viewable art pieces, Edmonds’ dedication to creativity and community is noteworthy.
+With over 50 permanent outdoor sculptural installations and over 200 two- and three-dimensional indoor artworks in public spaces, as well as a great many privately-owned and publicly-viewable art pieces, Edmonds’ dedication to creativity and community is noteworthy.

 The mural was commissioned by Mural Project Edmonds, a consortium of artists, gallery owners, and community members who formed the project with the concept that murals are not permanent, but, like a gallery, may continually change and evolve in the creative process.